druths/xp/README.md

 involve different languages.
 A single task can even contain multiple blocks for the same or different languages.

-Currently, Flex supports four block types:
+Currently, xp supports four block types:

   - *export* (`export`) - this allows environment variables to be set and unset within the context of a specific task